 Below is the code to set connection parameters for the device :

-Step 4: After the above step wait for connection to be established between the devices to proceed further.
+Step 4: After the above step wait for the connection to be established between the devices to proceed further.
 Once a connection is set between the devices we should get the current firmware image info on the master device.
 This can be achieved by enabling the notification on a device to read the firmware information (we can also get the firmware info by reading the characteristic from BluetoothGatt, but this solely depends on how the master device is programmed).

-Step 5: After enabling notification in step 4, we get onCharacteristicChanged callback which carries current firmware info.
-Basically, there are two types of firmware versions ‘A’ and ‘B’, if current firmware version is ‘A’ we should flash ‘B’ else if the current firmware version is ‘B’ we should flash ‘A’ version firmware.
-After deciding the new firmware (to be flashed) we should write its version, length, and uid in the same order onto the device.
+Step 5: After enabling notification in step 4, we get the onCharacteristicChanged callback which carries current firmware info.
+Basically, there are two types of firmware versions ‘A’ and ‘B’, if the current firmware version is ‘A’ we should flash ‘B’ else if the current firmware version is ‘B’ we should flash the ‘A’ version firmware.
+After deciding on the new firmware (to be flashed) we should write its version, length, and uid in the same order onto the device.

 After writing each block we need to give a time delay of around 30 million which sums up to approximately 4 mins to finish the firmware upgrade.
-This cannot be done on main thread else we will end up with ANR scenario.
-So we need to spawn a new thread which can be executed every 30 miles.
+This cannot be done on the main thread else we will end up with an ANR scenario.
+So we need to spawn a new thread that can be executed every 30 miles.
 We can do this by creating HandlerThread or TimerTask.
-If we are using HandlerThread we need to send delayed message using Handler(attached to the HandlerThread instance created) every 30 millis, this triggers the handleMessage() function of the Handler on background thread inside which we write each block.
+If we are using HandlerThread we need to send a delayed message using Handler(attached to the HandlerThread instance created) every 30 millis, this triggers the handleMessage() function of the Handler on the background thread inside which we write each block.
 We can also use TimerTask API which can be assigned to a Timer.
-Calling Timer.scheduleAtFixedRate() (which takes time delay as one of its parameters) triggers the run() method on background thread of the TimerTask class every 30 millis.
+Calling Timer.scheduleAtFixedRate() (which takes time delay as one of its parameters) triggers the run() method on the background thread of the TimerTask class every 30 millis.